dotnet/corefx/Documentation/project-docs/glossary.md

 ### JSON.NET

-Released in June 2006 by [James Newton-King](https://twitter.com/JamesNK), JSON.NET has become the defacto standard for JSON serialization and deserialization in .NET.
-It is [open source](https://github.com/JamesNK/Newtonsoft.Json) and support almost every platform .NET code can run on (.NET Framework 2.0, 3.0, 3.5, 4.0, and 4.5; Mono; MonoTouch/Xamarin.iOS; MonoDroid/Xamarin.Android; Silverlight 3, 4, and 5; Windows Phone 8, 8, and 8.1; Windows 8 Store; .NET Core).
+Released in June 2006 by [James Newton-King][JamesNK], JSON.NET has become the defacto standard for JSON serialization and deserialization in .NET.
+It is [open source][Newtonsoft.Json] and support almost every platform .NET code can run on (.NET Framework 2.0, 3.0, 3.5, 4.0, and 4.5; Mono; MonoTouch/Xamarin.iOS; MonoDroid/Xamarin.Android; Silverlight 3, 4, and 5; Windows Phone 8, 8, and 8.1; Windows 8 Store; .NET Core).

 ### Windows Forms

 **Also referred to as**: WinForms

 Windows Forms is an API provided by the .NET Framework (mostly in the `System.Windows.Forms` namespace) for creating desktop applications.
 Windows Forms provides an event-driven model for application development on top of the native loop-driven Win32 model.
-Mono [has an implementation](http://www.mono-project.com/docs/gui/winforms/) of Windows Forms, though it is not complete, since some parts of Windows Forms are tied to the Windows platform.
+Mono [has an implementation][mono-winforms] of Windows Forms, though it is not complete, since some parts of Windows Forms are tied to the Windows platform.

 Windows Forms is in maintenance mode now.
 That means new features will generally not be added.